 3. Pagespeed doesn’t mater, web vitals do

-Web Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.
+Web Vitals is an initiative by Google to provide unified guidance for quality signals essential to delivering a great user experience on the web.

-The statement that Pagespeed doesn't mater but web vitals do is incorrect, because Pagespeed is a score calculated based on the web vitals.
+The statement that Pagespeed doesn’t matter but web vitals do is incorrect because Pagespeed is a score calculated based on the web vitals.

-Moreover, Google mentions in their official documentation that one of the tools to measure the Web Vitals is Pagespeed Insights.
-There's even a Google app that shows you exactly how the Pagespeed score is calculated based on the Web Vitals and other performance metrics.
+Moreover, Google mentions in their official documentation that one tool to measure the Web Vitals is Pagespeed Insights.
+Even a Google app shows you exactly how the Pagespeed score is calculated based on the Web Vitals and other performance metrics.

 4. You need to redesign your website/ theme to achieve good pagespeed results

-Design has little to do with pagespeed.
-In my experience you can achieve 80% of the results with 20% of the actions, and Pagespeed Insights will even tell you which actions these are!
+The design has little to do with pagespeed.
+In my experience, you can achieve 80% of the results with 20% of the actions, and Pagespeed Insights will even tell you which actions these are!